trinodb/trino/docs/src/main/sphinx/routines/examples.md

 Trino already has a built-in `bar()` [color function](/functions/color), but it's using ANSI escape codes to output colors, and thus is only usable for displaying results in a terminal.
-The following example shows a similar function, that only uses ASCII characters.
+The following example shows a similar routine, that only uses ASCII characters.

 ```sql
 FUNCTION ascii_bar(value DOUBLE)